coreinfrastructure/best-practices-badge/doc/security.md

 A session is created for each user who successfully logs in.

-We expressly include tests in our test suite of our authentication system to ensure that in 'local' accounts correct passwords allow login, while incorrect and unfilled passwords lead to login failure.
+As discussed later in verification, we expressly include tests in our test suite of our authentication system to ensure that in 'local' accounts correct passwords allow login, while incorrect and unfilled passwords lead to login failure.
 It's important to test that certain actions that *must* fail for